muratcanbur/ProjectX/README.md

 - Glide - for image loading.
 - RxJava 2 - reactive programming paradigm
 - LiveData - use LiveData to see UI update with data changes.
+- Data Binding - bind UI components in layouts to data sources

 ## Overview of app arch.
 - follow the rules from Architecture guidelines recommended by Google.